fgm/g2/README.md

   Since fields and view modes have been a standard for quite a long time and provide a better administrative UI, all the display configuration and specific templates have been removed in favor of using specific view modes.
+- The Alphabar service now provides a button to automatically rebuild the bar from existing G2 entries.

 ## Ruby XML-RPC client